Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Vikings stats and trends

-- Minnesota is 5-2 against the spread and 4-3 overall in games when it records more than 18.0 points.
+- Minnesota is 5-2 against the spread and 4-3 overall when the team records more than 18.0 points.

-- In games that Minnesota piles up more than 309.9 yards, the team is 5-2 against the spread and 4-3 overall.
+- Minnesota is 5-2 against the spread and 4-3 overall when the team totals over 309.9 yards.

 - This season the Vikings have six turnovers, 10 fewer than the Packers have takeaways (16).